dfinity/motoko/doc/md/writing-motoko/sharing.md

 -   Subscribe to notifications from the publisher using the `init` method.

--   Receive notification as one of the subscribed actors as specified by the `notify` function in the `Subscriber` type given above).
+-   Receive notification as one of the subscribed actors, as specified by the `notify` function in the `Subscriber` type given above.

 -   Permit queries to the accumulated state, which in this sample code is simply a `get` method for the number of notifications received and stored in the `count` variable.